Getting started with Zoom Webinars

 - Inviting attendees and panelists

-- Starting a webinar
+- How to start a webinar

-Note: Zoom Rooms and CRC (H.323 and SIP) devices can join a webinar and be a panelist, but they cannot be the host of the webinar.
+- Windows Zoom Rooms and CRC (H.323 and SIP) devices can join a webinar and be a panelist, but they cannot be the host of the webinar.

 Purchasing a webinar license